aleva85/Projects/MixedModels_apples/README.md

 An intuitive introduction to mixed-effects model can be found at http://www.bodowinter.com/tutorial/bw_LME_tutorial2.pdf

 ---
-Click on the nootbook file "JAR_analysis.ipynb" to see the step-by-step analysis, with more plots, tables and the code.
+Click on the nootbook file "LME_analysis.ipynb" to see the step-by-step analysis, with more plots, tables and the code.
 Data for this project were downloaded from http://www.growthmodel.org/mixedmodels/mixedmodels.htm

 <img align="left" width="70%" height="70%" src="result.png"><br/>